TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

    int PyArg_ParseTuple(PyObject *arg, const char *format, ...);

-The *arg* argument must be a tuple object containing an argument list passed from Python to a C function.
+The *arg* argument must be a tuple object containing an argument list passed kutoka Python to a C function.
 The *format* argument must be a format string, whose syntax is explained in :ref:`arg-parsing` in the Python/C API Reference Manual.
 The remaining arguments must be addresses of variables whose type is determined by the format string.